talkable/talkable-docs/README.md

 ### Building

-Run `make preview` from "master" branch.
+Run `rake preview` from "master" branch.

 #### Setting up LiveReload

 Install Ruby and [Bundler](http://bundler.io/), and run `bundle install` to install dependencies.

-Run `make server` from "master" branch and open `http://localhost:5000` in browser.
+Run `rake server` from "master" branch and open `http://localhost:5000` in browser.

 ### Deploying

-If you did everything right, deploying is as easy as `make deploy` from "master" branch.
+If you did everything right, deploying is as easy as `rake deploy` from "master" branch.

 ---